singulatron/superplatform/README.md

 <p>
 <br />

-Singulatron is the AI Superplatform that runs on your servers.
-It's source-available, uses no third party APIs, and you have complete control over your data and privacy.
+Singulatron runs AIs on your servers.
+It's source-available, private, and uses no third party APIs.

 Our goal is to support both AI usage and AI app development.